IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 European Accreditation Council for Continuing Medical Education (UEMS/EACCME)

-The IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians (PACC), will be accredited as it has been previously.
-Last year the PACC was accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 12.5 European CME credits (ECMEC®s).
+The IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians (PACC), Bangkok, Thailand 22/10/2025 – 23/10/2025, has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 11.0 European CME credits (ECMEC®s).
+Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.”

 TARGET GROUP